Cardiovascular Disease - Primary Prevention

 The patient can be classified as low, intermediate, or high risk for CVD based on the risk assessment.
-Any patient that is considered very high risk or is symptomatic should be treated accordingly, and this would be considered as secondary prevention (out of the scope of this guideline).
+Any patient that is considered very high risk or is symptomatic (defined as secondary prevention - out of the scope of this guideline) should be treated accordingly.
 The FRS defines low risk as <10%, intermediate risk as 10 - 19% and high risk as ≥20%.
 These groupings are an arbitrary convenience, not a scientifically validated stratification.

 A patient in the intermediate risk group may warrant a secondary assessment to raise or lower their risk stratification.
 However, further investigations may not be appropriate if the results would not influence the decision of how to manage the risk or treat the patient.

-Lifestyle management needs to be strongly advocated as the first-line intervention for all risk groups.
-Adequate explanations and support should be provided to patients so they clearly understand the nature and significance of CVD, and that they have the primary responsibility for adopting the healthy lifestyle changes required for reducing their risk.
+Healthy behaviour modifications need to be strongly advocated as the first-line intervention for all risk groups.
+Adequate explanations and support should be provided to patients, so they clearly understand the nature and significance of CVD, and that they have the primary responsibility for adopting the healthy behaviour changes required for reducing their risk.

-Recommend a well-balanced diet.9 This may include the Mediterranean diet27, 28 (which emphasizes fruits, vegetables, legumes, whole grains and olive oil, with moderate consumption of fish, dairy products, poultry and minimizing meats and sweets) or the Dietary Approaches to Stop Hypertension (DASH) diet.29 Consumption of fish or fish oil supplements, high in omega-3 fatty acids may reduce CVD risk.30
+- Diet: Encourage a well-balanced diet.
+There are many dietary pathways to achieve CV risk reduction such as the Mediterranean diet (which emphasizes fruits, vegetables, legumes, whole grains and olive oil, with moderate consumption of fish, dairy products, poultry and minimizing meats and sweets) or the Dietary Approaches to Stop Hypertension (DASH) diet.4

 - For assistance with personalized diet advice, refer patient to a dietitian at HealthLinkBC by telephone 8-1-1 or website: www.healthlinkbc.ca.

-Men and women with elevated lipids from their initial risk assessment may be followed up with a non-HDL-C or an apolipoprotein B (apoB) in 4 - 6 months to assess the impact of lifestyle management.
-If elevated lipids are still a concern consider pharmaceutical management.
+- For those with elevated lipids from their initial risk assessment, they may be followed up with a lipid profile in 3 – 6 months.
+If elevated lipids are still a concern, consider pharmaceutical management.